SeasonsReman/kongjing-blog/README.md

-This is my private maybe blog.That is all.
+This is my first try for web coding.And this is one of my blog.I am considering about to make one new style for blog.